ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 # The Deprecation HTTP Response Header Field

-The `Deprecation` HTTP response header field allows a server to communicate to a client that the resource in context of the message is or will be deprecated.
+The `Deprecation` HTTP response header field allows a server to communicate to a client application that the resource in context of the message is or will be deprecated.

 ## Syntax